alxtsg/DDNS/README.md

 * `host`: The subdomain of domain, use `@` for the domain itself.
 * `domain`: The domain, e.g. `example.com`.
-* `password`: The password for updating DDNS record.
+* `password`: The password for updating DNS record.
 * `log`: The file name of log file.
-* `updateInterval`: The update interval of DDNS record, in seconds, e.g. `3600` for updating every 1 hour.
+* `updateInterval`: The update interval of DNS record, in seconds, e.g. `3600` for updating every 1 hour.

 ## License ##